Daniel Arzani: Youth

 Arzani has played for Australia at the under-17, under-20 and under-23 levels, and was called into Australia's 2014 AFC U-16 Championship and 2015 FIFA U-17 World Cup squads.
 Due to his Iranian heritage, Arzani was eligible to represent both Iran and Australia at international level.
 In February 2018, Arzani stated that he was leaning more towards representing Australia over Iran.

-Arzani returned to the under-23 team in October 2019 for Australia's Olympic qualifying preparations ahead of the 2020 AFC U-23 Championship.
+After featuring for the senior national team in 2018, Arzani returned to the under-23 team in October 2019 for Australia's Olympic qualifying preparations ahead of the 2020 AFC U-23 Championship.
 Manager Graham Arnold stated Arzani would be missing the tournament due to his ongoing recovery process before noting that he could be added to their Olympic squad should Australia qualify.

 Arzani scored his first goal for the under-23 team on 12 June 2021, scoring a brace in a friendly match against Mexico during Olympic preparations in Marbella.
 On 28 June 2021, Arzani was named in the Olyroos Olympic squad.
 He made his Olympic debut on 22 July 2021, starting the match and playing 79 minutes in a 2–0 win over Argentina at the Sapporo Dome.
 Arzani played in all three group stage matches against Argentina, Spain, and Egypt.